corgrath/abandoned-planemo.js/README.md

 Writing tests
 -------------------------------------------------
 For obvious reasons, the [more tests we have for Planemo the happier we are].
-So it is encouraged that we write supporting [unit tests] for each code logic we have.
+So it is encouraged that we write supporting [unit tests] for our code.

 Planemo is currently using [nodeunit][60] as its test framework.
-If you are planning to write tests it would be a good idea to look at [their examples] and read their [API Documentation] to understand how to write new tests.
-If you looking for examples you can find them in the `/tests/`.
+If you are planning to write tests it would be a good idea to look at [their examples] and read their [API Documentation] to better understand how to write new or maintain old tests.
+If you looking for examples you can find them in the `/tests/` folder in this project.

 [unit tests]: http://en.wikipedia.org/wiki/Unit_testing
 [more tests we have for Planemo the happier we are]: http://en.wikipedia.org/wiki/Unit_testing#Benefits